gadenbuie/garrickadenbuie-com/content/blog/2022/process-profile-picture-magick/index.markdown

 I showed the face-center discovery step above because it’s the coolest part of this pipeline, but we don’t actually perform the facial detection first.
-We don’t need to know where the person’s face is located when we scale down their profile image — again, because we’re assuming they’ve given us an image with their face prominently featured in it.
+We need to know where the person’s face is located **after** we scale down their profile image.

-Once we have the resized image,
-*then* we need to figure out where their face is located.

 ``` r
 resized_profile |>